prog4biol/pfb2019/workshops/Protein_Function_Annotation/README.md

 [https://github.com/pantherdb/pantherapi-pyclient](https://github.com/pantherdb/pantherapi-pyclient)

 If you have a GitHub account, you can clone the repo to your desktop app.
-If not, you can simply download the repo to your desktop. __Don't Clone This Into Another Repository__
+If not, you can simply download the repo to your desktop.

+Sofia Says: __Don't Clone This Into Another Repository__

 _<span style="text-decoration:underline;">PANTHER API Service</span>_